Spinal Arthritis: Symptoms

 Your doctor will then examine your back.
 You may be asked to do a few simple exercises so your doctor can see if your range of motion has been affected.
 These exercises may include bending forward, side-to-side, or backwards.
 You may also be asked to lie down and raise your legs.
 Be sure to tell your doctor when or if any of these exercises causes pain.

-The symptoms of arthritis, especially in the spine, are similar to other spinal conditions.
+The symptoms of spinal osteoarthritis, also called spondylosis, are similar to other spinal conditions.
 Therefore, it is important for your doctor to rule out other, possibly more serious problems.
 To do this, you may need to undergo a variety of tests.

-- Blood tests: These will help determine the type of arthritis.
+- Blood tests: These will help determine the type of arthritis (eg, rheumatoid arthritis).

 - X-rays: These tests can show the structure of the vertebrae and the outlines of joints and can help determine if there has been any deterioration of cartilage.